justinleetyler/justinleetyler.github.io/catalog.md

 > Classically conservative on economic policy and averse to progressive leadership on social policy, Coolidge was in foreign affairs a cautious moderate... -p.
 88  -q
 > [Charles Augustus] Lindbergh's solo journey from New York to Paaris on May 20-21, 1927, transformed the blond, twenty-five-year-old aviator into a folk hero... years later, Lindberg would be revealedd as an anti-Semite and Nazi sympathizer... -p.
 125-127 -q

+Greenburg, Jan Crawford. -- Supreme Conflict. -- Penguin Press, 2007. -- 340 p. -- ISBN 9781594201011. -- DDC 347.
+>Criminal laws are supposed to be clear, and most justices accept that when laws are unclear, the criminal defendant should get the benefit of the doubt, since he may not have known his conduct was wrong. -p.
+131 -q
+>But floor statements and committee repors aren't the law, Thomas explained, an courts can't expect people to know about them. -p.
+132 -q
+>'Whenever there is some uncertainty aabout the meaning of a statute, it is prudent to examine its legislative history' -Stevens -q -p.
+134
+>As such, his opinion was considered a 'plurality,' which does not have precedent-setting value or bind lower courts. -p.
+137 -q

 Greene, Mark A. -- More product, less process / Mark A. Greene, Dennis Meissner. -- Computer data (1 file : 520 kb). -- [S.l. : s.n., n.d.]. -- Title from p -- DDC -- File name: (10093.pdf). -- DBID 10093 -- DDC 025.